Ket people

-Kets (кеты; Ket: Ostygan) are a tribe of Yeniseian speaking people in Siberia.
+Kets (кеты; Ket: кето, кет, денг) are a Yeniseian-speaking people in Siberia.
 During the Russian Empire, they were known as Ostyaks, without differentiating them from several other Siberian people.
 Later, they became known as Yenisei Ostyaks because they lived in the middle and lower basin of the Yenisei River in the Krasnoyarsk Krai district of Russia.
 The modern Kets lived along the eastern middle stretch of the river before being assimilated politically into Russia between the 17th and 19th centuries.
 According to the 2010 census, there were 1,220 Kets in Russia.
 According to the 2021 census, this number had declined to 1,088.

 Origin

 The Ket people share their origin with other Yeniseian people and are closely related to other Indigenous people of Siberia and Indigenous peoples of the Americas.
 They belong mostly to Y-DNA haplogroup Q-M242.

 According to a 2016 study, the Ket and other Yeniseian people originated likely somewhere near the Altai Mountains or near Lake Baikal.
 It is suggested that parts of the Altaians are predominantly of Yeniseian origin and closely related to the Ket people.
 The Ket people are also closely related to several Native American groups.
 According to this study, the Yeniseians are linked to the Paleo-Eskimo groups.